simonjoliet/gift-exchange/README.md

 # Inputs
 * persons.json: a JSON file containing a list of all individuals participating in the gift exchange and a dictionary of couples (optional)
-* history.csv: a CSV file containing the gift exchange history for previous years (optional)
+* history.csv: a CSV file containing the gift exchange history for previous years

 # Outputs
 gift_exchange.csv: a CSV file containing the gift exchange history for all years